Political, semi-official, personal and family correspondence and papers of Sir Maurice de Bunsen, consisting of:

-- De Bunsen's correspondence and papers, 1852-1932 (making up the bulk of this collection).
-They fall into two groups: letters written by de Bunsen to his family, and letters written to de Bunsen and his professional and private papers
+Political, semi-official, personal and family correspondence and papers of Sir Maurice William Ernest de Bunsen (1852-1932).
+His correspondence and papers make up the bulk of this collection.
+They fall into two groups: letters written by de Bunsen to his family; letters written to de Bunsen and his professional and private papers.
+There is also some material related to his elder brother, Fritz, and his sisters, Hilda (married Baron Deichmann) and Marie.

-- Social and family correspondence and papers of Berta Mary de Bunsen (née Lowry-Corry, 1869-1954), c.1890-1945
+Social and family correspondence and papers of Berta Mary de Bunsen (née Lowry-Corry, 1869-1954), c.
+1890-1945.

-- Miscellaneous family and other correspondence and papers of Montagu William Lowry-Corry, Lord Rowton (1838-1903), uncle of Berta Mary de Bunsen, private secretary to Disraeli, 1866-81, c.1877-1916
+Miscellaneous family and other correspondence and papers of Montagu William Lowry-Corry, Lord Rowton (1838-1903), uncle of Berta Mary de Bunsen, private secretary to Disraeli 1866-1881, c.
+1877-1916.

 Dates